 According to İlber Ortaylı, the Topkapı Palace Museum’s highest authority, “Mr. Director [Benli] must have mixed up the housing complex with the Harem — where the throne was originally on exhibit.
 We are looking into the issue.”
 Benli denies the allegations.

 Speaking during a visit to a museum in İzmir on Friday, Günay said Benli had defended himself, saying the depot was full and that he had ordered the throne to be moved to the housing complex because there were empty rooms there.

 Radikal’s article also claimed the throne was moved on a rainy day.
 When the movers realized it could not get through the door of the housing complex, they left it in front of the door for a while, covered with a white canvas.
 When Benli was informed that the throne was too large to fit through the door, he allegedly responded that it had to — even if the door frame had to be expanded by breaking down the wall.
 Once it became clear that the door inside the housing complex was also too narrow, the throne was taken to a museum depot.

-Michael Jackson wanted to sit on the famous throne and use it in one of his video clips in 1992, but the museum administration declined this request.
+Michael Jackson had also wanted to sit on this famous throne and use it for one of his video clips in 1992, but the museum administration declined this request.

 You want to see this throne?
 Contact us!